yusale9/student-showcase/student-work/2023/Melissa-Ligertwood/api-final-project/get.md

 ### Version

-The current API vesrion is 1.0
+The current API version is 1.0

 ### Rate limits